-The procedure for the modification of the Articles of Association must be in accordance with the provisions of articles 285 and the following of the Consolidated Text of the Capital Companies Act, requiring the approval of the General Shareholders Meeting, with the quorum and majorities envisaged in articles 194 and 201 of the aforementioned Law, as well as the formulation and provision to the
+The procedure for the modification of the Articles of Association must be in accordance with the provisions of articles 285 and the following of the Consolidated Text of the Capital Companies Act, requiring the approval of the General Shareholders Meeting, with the quorum and majorities envisaged in articles 194 and 201 of the aforementioned Law, as well as the formulation and provision to the shareholders of the necessary director's report justifying this modification.
+Article 27 of the Articles of Association includes the principle contained in article 194 of the Consolidated Text of the Capital Companies Act and establishes that, in order for the General Meeting (ordinary or extraordinary) to be able to validly make any modification to the Articles of Association it is necessary to have, at the first call, the presence (in person or through representation) of the shareholders that possess, at least fifty percent of the subscribed share capital with voting rights.
+At the second call, twenty-five percent of this capital shall be sufficient.

-Article 5 of the General Meeting Regulations expressly includes, amongst the competences of the General Meeting, the modification of the Articles of Association, notwithstanding the powers granted to the General Meeting, the Board of Directors may move the company's registered offices anywhere in the same municipality (art.
-3 of the Articles of Association).
+Article 5 of the General Meeting Regulations expressly includes, amongst the competences of the General Meeting, the modification of the Articles of Association.
+Notwithstanding the powers conferred upon the General Meeting, the Board of Directors may change the Company's registered address, provided it falls within the same municipality as its current address (article 3 of the Articles of Association).